wrightben/math/Statistics - General/monty-hall/Readme.md

 ## Game
 There are 3 doors.
 A contestant is offered a choice: pick a door.
 Once the contestant has chosen a door, one of the non-chosen doors is removed.
 Then the contestant is offered a second choice: pick the previously chosen door or the other remaining door.

-The initial situation is persuasively conveyed by a natural perception of equity.
+The situation after the first choice is persuasively conveyed by a natural perception of equity.
 Think of the game show as another person.
 If you, as the contestant, choose a door with your first choice, the other person then has two doors.
 It should be immediately obvious that the other person has a better chance of winning whatever prize may be behind the doors.

 Then a door is removed.